 5. Methodology

-5.1 Program languorous selection——Python
+5.1 Program language selection——Python

 In this project, we would need to implement a front-end (web pages) and a back-end, including a server and a storage space.
 Our group decided to use Python to implement the server.
 Python is a high-level scripting language in programming with an extensive library.
 It has modules and packages which support functions like data management or network transmission [3].
 Python also supports accessing databases like MySQL with wrapper, which simplifies data storage and transmission functions [4].